 Legal authority: Minnesota Statutes, section 176.182

-A floor plan of your facility must be included that identifies all indoor space used exclusively by the child care center and the outdoor activity area during the hours of operation as requested in the application.
+A floor plan of your facility that identifies all indoor and outdoor spaces used during the hours of operation must be included in the application.
 The floor plan, including the outdoor activity area, must indicate the size (dimensions) and planned use of each area per Minnesota Rules, part 9503.0155, subpart 4.
 The primary and secondary exits and tornado shelters must also be included on the floor plan.

 Developing complete, effective policies and procedures is an important part of the licensed child care center application process.
 Minnesota statute requires that the license holder develop policies and procedures necessary to maintain compliance with licensing requirements.
 The DHS Licensed Child Care Center website has a resource for applicants to guide them in writing complete policies and procedures, Guidelines for Developing Policies and Procedures.
 Use this resource as a checklist to ensure that the policies and procedures submitted meet all requirements in rule and statute.
 The Guidelines for Developing Policies and Procedures also includes requirements for the child care program plan, risk reduction plan, and the child care emergency plan.
 Policies and procedures must be indexed with a table of contents, per Minnesota Statutes, 245A.04, subdivision 14.